-The field investigation operations consist of site preparation activities including the mobilization/demobilization of field team personnel and equipment, utility clearance, and surface/subsurface soil and groundwater sampling for PFASs utilizing direct push technology (DPT) and hollow-stem auger (HSA) drilling methods.
-Details concerning sampling activities and analytical methodology including specific procedures for PFAS-related investigations are presented in the SOPs (Appendix D).
-Procedures as outlined in the AECOM PFAS-specific SOP take precedence over the other SOPs.
+The field investigation operations consist of site preparation activities including the mobilization/ demobilization of field team personnel and equipment, utility clearance, and surface/subsurface soil and groundwater sampling for PFASs utilizing direct push technology (DPT) and hollow-stem auger (HSA) drilling methods.
+Details concerning sampling activities and analytical methodology including specific procedures for PFC-related investigations are presented in the SOPs (Appendix D).
+Procedures as outlined in the PFC-specific SOP, USACE 047, take precedence over those outlined in the other SOPs.
 Health and safety requirements for SI field activities are provided in the APP (Appendix E).